Chris Warkentin, Member of Parliament

 Chris also serves as co-chair of the all-party Entrepreneur Caucus, a committee created to discuss ideas for spurring growth in Canada’s small business sector.

-In November 2015 Chris was appointed as the Official Opposition Critic Responsible for Agriculture and Agri-Foods.
+In November 2015 Chris was appointed as the Official Opposition Critic Responsible for Agriculture and Agri-Foods, and then had the honour of being promoted to Deputy House Leader of Her Majesty’s Loyal Opposition in September 2016.

 Chris and his wife, Michelle, along with their three children Abigail, Cobi, and Kyler, live in the County of Grande Prairie.